KKKompot/async-uploader/README.md

 I had a personal problem where I had one of my projects running on two different servers and I needed to move files from one to another. the second server was using custom S3 infrastructure and I needed to move ~19000 files from one server to another.
-I couldn't connect with WinSCP and I didn't feel like using a CLI so I made this staggered asynchronous file uploader with Claude. it's made for Laravel but with some changes you could make it work with PHP as well.
-I decided to share it in case someone could use it.
+I couldn't connect with WinSCP and I didn't feel like using a CLI so I made this staggered asynchronous file uploader with Claude. it's made for Laravel but with some tweaks you could make it work with regular PHP as well.
+I decided to share this in case someone could use it.

 # 📦 Async File Uploader for Laravel